 *This post contains affiliate links which means I may make a small commission if you purchase something using one of the links.
 This is at no cost to you.

-If you’d like to take a look at my Easy DIY Pom Pom Wreath post, you’ll see how I made pom poms using empty toilet paper tubes and just my fingers.
-Although both methods worked great, I did learn that using a pom pom maker wastes a lot less yarn and actually saves money in the long run.
 There are several different pom pom makers on the market, but this a Clover Pom Pom Maker tutorial and my honest review.
-If you bought the Clover pom pom maker you’re probably doing the same thing as me and searching how to use Clover pom pom maker!
+If you’ve bought the Clover pom pom maker you’re probably doing the same thing as me and searching how to use Clover pom pom maker!
 Seriously, the instructions are terrible at best.

 I bought this Clover Pom Pom Maker set.
 I made one of each size using the same yarn so you can see how big they turn out.
 The size will also depend on how plush you want your pom pom.
 This is the best pom pom maker.
 I’m so glad I bought this set.
 It’s perfect to have all four sizes available.